 - 4.1.1 Registered gaming suppliers and registered gaming worker suppliers, while providing gaming supplies or gaming workers to assist a licensed charitable organization in the conduct and management of a raffle, must ensure that they and the supplies or gaming workers that they provide comply with the Gaming, Liquor and Cannabis Act (GLCA), the Gaming, Liquor and Cannabis Regulation (GLCR), Board policies (including the Electronic Raffle Standards Document (ERSD)), and the terms and conditions of registration.
 Failure to do so may result in disciplinary action up to and including the suspension or cancellation of the registration. - 4.1.2 Registered gaming worker suppliers and gaming suppliers must: - a) ensure registration with AGLC is current; - b) maintain the integrity of gaming; and - c) notify AGLC immediately of any conduct, activity or incident that may contravene or contravenes the Criminal Code (Canada), the GLCA, the GLCR, or Board policies (including the ERSD). - 4.1.3 Where a licensed charitable organization engages a gaming supplier or gaming worker supplier, the gaming supplier or gaming worker supplier assumes joint responsibility with the licensed charitable organization for ensuring all contracted services comply with Board policies (including the ERSD). - 4.1.4 Eligibility to hold a gaming supplier or gaming worker supplier registration is subject to a background check conducted on the applicant, the applicant's associates, and any key employees.
-The background check ensures the integrity and lawful conduct of gaming. - 4.1.5 The Registration Application Package for a gaming supplier and a gaming worker supplier consists of the following: - a) Applicant Disclosure (Form 5553); - b) Associated Applicant Disclosure (Form 5554); - c) Personal Applicant Disclosure (Form 5561); and - d) deposit of a specified amount to cover the cost of the background checks. - 4.1.6 A registrant must notify AGLC immediately after being charged with or convicted of an offence under: - a) the Criminal Code (Canada);
+The background check ensures the integrity and lawful conduct of gaming. - 4.1.5 The Registration Application Package for a gaming supplier and a gaming worker supplier consists of the following: (Amended Sep 2023) - a) Application for Background Check (Form 5675); - b) Corporation, Partnership, LLC, Trust or Other Disclosure (Form 5677); - c) Personal Disclosure (Form 5676); - d) Consent to Records Check (Form 5678); and - e) deposit of a specified amount to cover the cost of the background checks.

-Original signed by

-DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes
+DATE ISSUED: September 25, 2023 AUTHORITY: Original signed by Len Rhodes

-·

-- b) the Excise Act (Canada); - c) the Food and Drug Act (Canada); - d) the Income Tax Act (Canada); - e) the Controlled Drugs and Substances Act (Canada); - f) a foreign Act or Regulation that is substantially similar to an offence referred to in clause a), b), c), d) or e) above; - g) the GLCA; or - h) the GLCR. - 4.1.7 Any changes to the personal information of a registrant must be reported immediately to gaming.registrations@aglc.ca or 1-800-272-8876. - 4.1.8 Registration may be renewed only by re-applying.
+- 4.1.6 A registrant must notify AGLC immediately after being charged with or convicted of an offence under: - a) the Criminal Code (Canada); - b) the Excise Act (Canada); - c) the Food and Drug Act (Canada); - d) the Income Tax Act (Canada); - e) the Controlled Drugs and Substances Act (Canada); - f) a foreign Act or Regulation that is substantially similar to an offence referred to in clause a), b), c), d) or e) above; - g) the GLCA; or - h) the GLCR. - 4.1.7 Any changes to the personal information of a registrant must be reported immediately to gaming.registrations@aglc.ca or 1-800-272-8876. - 4.1.8 Registration may be renewed only by re-applying.
 If approved, the original registration number will continue to be used. - 4.1.9 If a registrant has misled the Board, failed to provide information or provided inaccurate information, the Board may take disciplinary action including, but not limited to, suspension or cancellation of the registration. - 4.1.10 Training must be provided to the licensed charitable organization and ERS administrator(s) by the registered gaming supplier in the use of the equipment and software it supplies.
 This includes, but is not limited to, the computer identified as the server, stationary computer terminals/kiosks, a random number generator, handheld computing devices, and all printers.
 The licensed charitable organization must provide this training to all personnel actively using the equipment at a raffle event.

-Original signed by Len Rhodes
+Original signed by

+DATE ISSUED: September 25, 2023 AUTHORITY: Len Rhodes

+·